trmnl-core/services/README.md

 This is a place for micro services

-They currently reside at [github.com/microhq](https://github.com/microhq) but we'll move them soon
+They currently reside at [github.com/microhq](https://github.com/microhq) but we'll move them soon.

 ## Overview

-This repository serves as the monorepo for the M3O Community platform and a reference architecture.
+This repository serves as the monorepo for the M3O platform and as a reference architecture for others.

 ## Structure